faust64/keengreeper/README.md

  * `DBDIR`, the folder we would keep our internal configurations & caches into
  * `CACHETTL`, the amount of seconds a record from npmjs.org should be kept
+ * `CIRCLE_TOKEN`, optional token querying CircleCI for tests results, assuming some of your repositories could be private
  * `LOGDIR`, the folder we would store npm install and shrinkwrap logs into
  * `MAIL_RCPT`, the recipients of mail alerts upon matching a vulnerable modules
  * `SLACK_HOOK_URL`, upon matching vulnerable modules, send Slack notification